-Detective Jason Shope is a graduate of Xenia High School.
+Officer Jason Shope is a graduate of Xenia High School.
 He received an Associate’s Degree from Clark State Community College and a Bachelor’s Degree from Eastern Kentucky University.
 Jason’s law enforcement career began with the Waynesville Police Department.
 He joined the Evendale Police Department in 1994.

-After serving as the detective for 5 years, Jason returned to the road on third shift.
+After serving as the detective for 5 years, Jason returned to the road on first shift.
 He is a Certified Master Investigator and Certified Master Evidence Technician and, he also serves as a Firearms Instructor and Taser Instructor.

-Detective Shope’s outside interests include motorcycling, the family farm and running a small excavating business with his father.
+Detective Shope’s outside interests include MMA, motorcycling, the family farm and running a small excavating business with his father.